NexusGPU/ksight/design/index.md

 - Use Golang Dynamic Informers to watch needed resources, and use Wails Framework for EventsOn/EventsOff to sync to JS side
 - Keep Shadcn-Vue / Pinia / TailwindCSS stack, when you need new common component, Ask me first to offer a draft, if i say continue, you define the component directly
-- All TS functions wrapped in window.k as SDK, considering type inference and strong typing. all data from frontend memory maintained by events, and it can also be used in workflow, like await k.pods.list({ labelSelector: 'app=nginx' }).first().exec({ command: ['sh', '-c', 'echo hello'] }); await k.resource("apiVersionAndGroup", "SomeCR").get("namespace", "name").util(k.conditionReady or custom predicate); k.update(() => {k.deployment.get("namespace", "name");return updatedDeployment}, maxRetryOnConflictOption); k.patch(jsonPatch); k.createOrUpdate((obj) => { obj.isEmpty() return new Obj; else assigned fields return updatedObj}, maxRetryOnConflictOption); wrap errors, allow err.isNotFound(), err.isConflict(), err.isRateLimited() etc., and err.statusCode, err.message for raw error.
+- All TS functions wrapped in window.k as SDK, considering type inference and strong typing. all data from frontend memory maintained by events, and it can also be used in operations, like await k.pods.list({ labelSelector: 'app=nginx' }).first().exec({ command: ['sh', '-c', 'echo hello'] }); await k.resource("apiVersionAndGroup", "SomeCR").get("namespace", "name").util(k.conditionReady or custom predicate); k.update(() => {k.deployment.get("namespace", "name");return updatedDeployment}, maxRetryOnConflictOption); k.patch(jsonPatch); k.createOrUpdate((obj) => { obj.isEmpty() return new Obj; else assigned fields return updatedObj}, maxRetryOnConflictOption); wrap errors, allow err.isNotFound(), err.isConflict(), err.isRateLimited() etc., and err.statusCode, err.message for raw error.
 - Be careful of K8S cache mechanism, think utilize stored resourceVersion and local file storage to speed up first init and avoid loading too much data and make pressure on etcd, think best and concise way of modify informer lastVersion, don't trigger full sync when this process restarts, load from local files as much as possible, and keep cache strong consistency
-- Use log file to store all sdk mutations and get/list/watch request metadata for verbose log and debug, each log has unique id(workflow execution ID, or default UUID when each time this process starts), and store all workflow execution history, can link to all SDK run log, and link to workflow info
+- Use log file to store all sdk mutations and get/list/watch request metadata for verbose log and debug, each log has unique id(operation execution ID, or default UUID when each time this process starts), and store all operation execution history, can link to all SDK run log, and link to operation info
 - Each page can mock and run separately, and use dynamic component to register and mount it, this is key to allow Extension mechanism, any one can use shadcn-vue and wrapped "K" sdk to develop KSight extension, make sure the whole project is extensible, also the command+T palette should be extensible and publish to npm registry, think how VSCode/Raycast extension works.
 For example Security could be a extension, detect all outdated images and dangerous k8s permissions, configs etc. All data layer functions are run in frontend using 'with + Proxy' sandbox, UI components are limited to main project existing components and auto imported to dynamic injected components
-- Pages be condense, like IDE style, don't write too many repeated tailwind classes, think abstraction and componentization
+- Pages be condense, like IDE style, don't write too many repeated tailwind classes, think abstraction and componentization. don't write svg in code, use lucide icons if possible, if have to use svg, move it to components/icon folder
+- Vue/Vue use already auto-import, don't write import statements, if other common module discovered, add to auto-imports and don't write lots of repeated import statements

 # Other Requirements

 - Don't write too many codes at once, do one small thing at a time, ask me to review and continue
-- Be concise and clear, don't reinvent wheels, no redundant codes and comments, think logic abstraction, don't repeat, like pro.
+- Be concise and clear, modern and beautiful, don't reinvent wheels, no redundant codes and comments, don't add CSS in vue component if tailwind can do it, think logic and styling and component abstraction, don't repeat.